-A non-owner policy provides liability insurance, although some policies include personal injury protection or medical payments and uninsured/underinsured motorist coverage.
+A non-owner policy provides liability insurance, although some insurance companies may also offer personal injury protection, medical payments and/or uninsured/underinsured motorist bodily injury coverage.

-If you borrow a friend's car, your friend's liability insurance typically would pay out first if you caused an accident.
-Your non-owner policy would kick in if the damages exceeded the friend's liability limits.
+If you borrow a friend's car, your friend's liability insurance typically will pay out first if you caused an accident.
+Your non-owner policy would kick in as secondary coverage if the damages exceeded the friend's liability limits.

 Without a non-owner policy, the injured people could come after you to pay their medical bills and car repairs if your friend didn't have enough coverage.